Abuja Digital Studio · Est. 2018

 Auth overview

-Two authentication methods: JWT (for mobile users) and API Keys (for server-to-server and CI).
+Three authentication methods: JWT (for mobile users), Social login (Google + Apple ID tokens), and API Keys (for server-to-server and CI).
 All mobile endpoints also require the X-Om-Install-Id header.

 Access token TTL